syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ## Performing OCR for an entire document

-To perform OCR on a PDF document with the help of [OCRProcessor](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRProcessor.html) class, refer to the following code snippet.
+To perform OCR on a PDF document using [OCRProcessor](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRProcessor.html) class, refer to the following code snippet.

 {% tabs %}